Nandakumar212000/Nandakumar212000/README.md

 ## 🤵🏼 About Me

-- 🌱 I’m currently learning **Back-end web development and Flutter (Dart)**
+- 🌱 I’m currently learning **React JS**

-- 🐱‍👤 I'm currently practicing **JavaScript and API interegration in apps**

-- ‍📰 Goal: **To get offer in good Company.**
+- ‍📰 Goal: **To get offer in  vibrant and innovative company that where I can stay motivated with challenges to my skills, and keeps me engaged (never feel bored)..**

 - 📫 How to reach me **[LinkedIn](www.linkedin.com/in/nandakumar-m-b642a821a)**

-- ⚡ Fun fact **I shoot Astro photos from highly light pollutrd area, means I can do whatever I love to do even its impossible to others. **
+- ⚡ Fun fact **I shoot Astro photos from highly light pollutrd area, means I can do whatever I love to do even its impossible with minimum stuff. **

 ## 🚀 Languages and Tools: